Background

 - Advantages: No ionizing radiation and excellent soft tissue contrast.

-- Techniques: Time-of-flight (TOF), contrast-enhanced MRA (CE-MRA), and non-contrast MRA options for patients with renal insufficiency or contrast allergy.
+- Techniques: Time-of-flight (TOF), contrast-enhanced magnetic resonance angiography (MRA) (CE-MRA), and non-contrast MRA options for patients with renal insufficiency or contrast allergy.
 Vessel-wall imaging sequences provide enhanced characterization of vasculitis and arterial dissection.

 - Applications: